 What is involved as part of this project?

-A planning application will be submitted in late 2021 detailing the proposed works including:
+This project is currently at planning stage and a planning application will be submitted in early 2022 detailing the proposed works including:

 - Installation of underwater pipes between the current outfall within the Docks and the proposed outfall to the River Liffey on Sir John Rogerson’s Quay.

 - Connections to the section of outfall pipeline already in place on Asgard Road.